 Just the fear of being caught in the act is typically enough to make the window intruders think twice before breaking into your home through windows.

-If budget is one of your concerning, you can go for Reolink security cameras.
+If the budget is one of your concerns, you can go for the best CCTV camera brand at affordable prices, like Reolink.
 This company provides high-quality security cameras with favorable prices.
-You can check Reolink Black Friday and Cyber Monday deals.
+You can check Reolink Black Friday and Prime Day deals.
 Sometimes you are gonna buy a window security camera with only dozens of dollars!

-You will receive instant app push notifications, email alerts, captured images or video clips when there are motion events, and you can keep the images/videos as evidences.
-It is definitely a good way to burglar/break proof your windows and your house.
+You will receive instant app push notifications, email alerts, captured images or video clips when there are motion events, and you can keep the images/videos as evidence.
+It is definitely a good way to burglar/break-proof your windows and your house.

-You can watch the below video to see how a security camera stops a car theft.
-And you’re gonna see how a window security camera will benefit your apartment home window security.
+You can watch the video below to see a homeowner who was caught on the camera when he ”broke” into his own house through the window.
+And you're gonna see how a window security camera will benefit your apartment home window security.

-It’s not recommended use fake security cameras to secure your home windows and doors.
-To experienced burglars, fake cameras are easily to be recognized.
+It's not recommended to use fake security cameras to secure your home windows and doors.
+For experienced burglars, they can recognize fake cameras within minutes.

 There are other window security devices you can consider, such as window security alarms, magnet sensors, etc. You can add these window security devices after you've installed a solid window security camera.

-You can protect your house windows by reinforcing the window glass.
+You can secure ground-floor windows by reinforcing the window glass.
 Thus those invaders cannot smash the window glass to get access to your home.

 Tip 1.
 Cover Windows with Protective Film